SolidInvoice/docs/source/guide/getting_started/downloading.rst

 Downloading
 ===========

-There are different ways of obtaining CSBill.
+There are different ways of obtaining SolidInvoice.

-If you plan to contribute to CSBill (E.G write patches, you should follow the :ref:`installing-from-source` section.
+If you plan to contribute to SolidInvoice (E.G write patches, you should follow the :ref:`installing-from-source` section.
 Otherwise follow the :ref:`installing-distribution-package` section.

 .. _installing-distribution-package: